 There are a number of reasons why Ministers find it helpful to have the modern form of Special Advisers (aka SpAds or Spads) within No.10 and within Ministerial Departments.

 The first and obvious reason is that it gives Ministers immediate and simultaneous access to a friendly and familiar face offering political advice to be considered alongside that from mainstream civil servants.
 It is not surprising that many Ministers prefer to have near them devils that they know rather than devils they don’t know - especially at the beginning of their time in government.
 They have chosen them (rather than had them imposed upon them) unlike their civil servants and often their departmental junior Ministers - and they are likely to have compatible personalities.

 The second, equally obvious, reason is that Spads can give strong political advice, help draft political speeches etc., thus providing an extra pair of hands when there is ever-increasing pressure on Ministerial time.

-(Note, however, that mainstream officials' advice will take politics into account, including the likely strength and nature of any Parliamentary opposition, constituency factors, and so on.
+(Note, however, that mainstream officials' advice should take politics into account, including the likely strength and nature of any Parliamentary opposition, constituency factors, and so on.
 But SpAds' advice may be stronger and/or better informed.)

 And the third, also very strong, reason is that Special Advisers can often provide a different perspective – a counterpoint, if you will – to the advice emanating from the official machine.
 Officials' recommendations may require Ministers to take unacceptable political risks - or indeed operational and financial risk.
 (The NAO’s view is not that civil servants are risk averse.
 It is that civil servants too often do not understand the risks that are associated with what they want to do.)
 Or officials' advice may be too cautious and/or reflect a certain inertia carried over from the policies of a different Minister – including a different Minister within the same party.
 As one Spad put it: